The Legacy Of Ancient Tattoo Practices In Modern PMU.

 Pigment technology has come a long way from the natural dyes used in ancient times.
 The modern PMU industry benefits from medical-grade pigments that are designed for safety, longevity, and color stability.

-See also Highlighting The Role Of Licensed Practitioners In PMU.
+See also The Role Of Influencers In The PMU Industry.

 Types of Pigments